mLabSADev/mlab_website/src/markdown/news/young-people-can-change-the-world-ahead-of-them-and-here’s-what-we-are-doing-to-support-them.md

 ![](../../images/nc4.jpg)

-Where gratitude is due, we would like to especially thank the Media, Information and Communication Technologies Sector Education and Training Authority (MICT SETA), for partnering with us to make this prestigious programme a success**.**
+Where gratitude is due, we would like to especially thank the Media, Information and Communication Technologies Sector Education and Training Authority (MICT SETA), for partnering with us to make this prestigious programme a success.